 That's because last year's standard iPad model featured similar cameras, even three years after their inclusion on the mini.

-It also means that Face ID is very unlikely too.
-Expect the fingerprint sensor to remain.
+It also means, as Troughton-Smith also explained above, that Face ID is very unlikely too.
+Although expect the fingerprint sensor to remain, contrary to some thoughts.

 We've not seen any rumours about this, but we have a hunch that Apple might reintroduce a 32GB version of the iPad mini 5 for entry-level users.